In Your Community

 Director’s Community Leadership Award (DCLA)

-Each year since 1990, FBI field offices have publically recognized the achievements of individuals and organizations in the areas of drug or violence education and prevention through the Director’s Community Leadership Award (DCLA).
-Our 2013 recipient was the Latin American Community Center, Delaware’s only full-service social services agency, for focusing on the needs of the state’s growing Latino population.
+Each year since 1990, FBI field offices have publicly recognized the achievements of individuals and organizations in the areas of drug or violence education and prevention through the Director’s Community Leadership Award (DCLA).
+Our 2014 recipient is James Deaner, executive director of the Boys & Girls Club of Washington County, Maryland.

 Our other outreach initiatives include: